tusharsharma25/Movie-Search--Tool/movieSearchEngine/README.md

 - HTML
 - CSS
 - VsCode
-- Deployed on Netlify

 ## Features are: 😀

 - Search bar to search your favorite movies and web series
 - Responsive website.

-### Show your support

-Give a ⭐ if you like this website!
-Fork it and contribute